Sangam Literature – சான்றோர் செய்யுள்

 Separation is the theme of Pālai.
 This could be pre-marital or post-marital.

 The hero sets out across the wilderness to elope with his beloved, or goes alone to make enough money to marry her on his return.
 Occasionally the hero is married and undertakes a journey for business purposes.
 The time is midday and the season is summer.

 முல்லை – Mullai: (இருத்தலும் இருத்தல் நிமித்தமும்) Forest and adjoining lands.
 It is named after jasmine, and the vine grows wild in forest areas, especially in the rainy seasons.
 Cattle herds, deer, rabbits, and wild fowl live there.
 Wild grain and millet is grown.
 Flowers are jasmine and thōndral, trees are kondrai and kāyā, and villages are ‘pādi’ and ‘chēri’.
 Music is created with Mullai lute in sāthāri tunes.
 Forest streams are active in the rainy season.

 Patient waiting is the theme of Mullai.
-This could be pre-marital or post-marital.
+This is post-marital.

 The heroine waits for her man to return from a journey.
 The poems concern the fertility of the rainy season in the forest meadows.
 Rainy season is the period.
 The time is usually evening.

 மருதம் – Marutham: (ஊடலும் ஊடல் நிமித்தமும்) Paddy fields and adjoining lands.
 It is named after flowering Marutham trees which grows in agricultural areas.
 White and red rice are grown, water buffalo is the animal, and lotus and lilies are the flowers.
 The trees are Vanji, Kānchi and Marutham.
 Settlements are ‘pērūr’ and ‘moothūr’.
 Wells, ponds, rivers, and streams are all over the place.
 The birds here are pelican, waterfowl and goose.
 Marutham lute is used create Marutham tunes.
 People work in the fields planting, weeding and cutting the rice stalks.